 A general purpose contact adhesive, such as Gripfil can be used.

 That depends which of our resins you’re using.
-MasterCast 1-2-1 & totalCAST both have an exothermic reaction during the curing process meaning you need to limit how think they are poured to, to avoid too much heat.
+MasterCast 1-2-1 & totalCAST both have an exothermic reaction during the curing process meaning you need to limit the depth of pour to avoid too much heat.

-If you need to cast at depth, our Clear Epoxy Rigid can be poured to any depth up to 12L per pour.
+If you need to cast at depth, our Clear Epoxy Rigid can be poured to any depth up to 12L in one pour.

-It is either too cold for the chemical reaction to take place, the mixing ratio used is incorrect or the mixing itself was not thoroughly enough and un-cross linked material is present.
+It is either too cold for the chemical reaction to take place, the mixing ratio used is incorrect or the mixing itself was not thoroughly enough.

 With difficulty, the best way in this scenario is to mop up what you can when wet, then leave to dry and try to break off or cut out.

 The application of heat from a low speed heat gun will draw air out of the resin when it is still wet.

 There is a difference in viscosity between the resin and the hardener meaning the ratio end up with one component being slightly heavier than the other.
 However there is a margin for error built in, meaning using 1:1 by either volume or weight gets perfect results.